paulejarvis/Playbook/README.md

 * Laptop set-up

 The [sample queries and results](https://github.com/paulejarvis/Playbook/blob/master/Demo/Queries%20and%20Unit%20Tests/Sample%20Queries%20and%20Screenshots.md) evidence how Playbook enables organizations to understand and manage their compliance needs and overall operations.

-You can connect to the Playbook demo instance using these details:
-* URL:
-* Username:
-* Password:

 ### Disclaimer